jennymarin1989/LocalizR/README.md

 __Minimum Viable Product__:

-- As someone who travels often, so I can learn useful phrases, I want to be able to practice a language.
+As someone who travels often
+so I can learn useful phrases
+I want to be able to practice a language.

 __Features__:

+As a user
-- As a user, so I can decide what to practice, I want to be able to select a language.
+so I can decide what to practice
+I want to be able to select a language.

+As a traveller
-- As a traveller, so I can learn a language, I want to be able to choose an answer to a question.
+so I can learn a language
+I want to be able to choose an answer to a question.

+As a user
-- As a user, so I can play the game, I want to be able to enter my details.
+so I can play the game
+I want to be able to enter my details.

+As a user
-- As a user, so I can keep track of my progress, I want to be able to see my score.
+so I can keep track of my progress
+I want to be able to see my score.

 __Extras__

+As a user
-- As a user, so I can play the game, I want to be able to sign up.
+so I can play the game
+I want to be able to sign up.

+As a user
-- As a user, so I can play the game, I want to able to sign in.
+so I can play the game
+I want to able to sign in.

+As a user
-- As a user, so I can enjoy my results, I want to be able to read a comment on how well I did.
+so I can enjoy my results
+I want to be able to read a comment on how well I did.

+As a user
-- As a user, so I can keep my account secure, I want to be able to sign out.
+so I can keep my account secure
+I want to be able to sign out.

+As a user
-- As a user, so I can play a random scenario, I want to be able to click a button to randomly choose a quiz for me.
+so I can play a random scenario
+I want to be able to click a button to randomly choose a quiz for me.

 <hr>

-## Future Additions
+## Final Thoughts

-We have two user stories that we were not able to complete in time.
-Both of which we will look to integrate into the project after the completion date (12th April)

-- As a user, so I can improve my pronunciation, I want to be able to hear example audio.

-- As a user, so I can satisfy my competitiveness, I want to see a leaderboard.

-- As a user, so I can follow my story, I want to see the outcome of my answer.
+Our approach to the final project was initially the creation of a Minimum Viable Product(MVP), using User Stories and diagrams as a guide of the product requirements folowing the Agile methodology and implementing good practices like Test Driven Development using testing frameworks like Jest and cyprus.
+Althought we weren't able to finish the project, I learnt the basics of React, node and MongoDB, If given more time, We would have continue implementing TDD in new features added in the project and we would have created a new database to hold all the information of questions and scenarios.
+Next time, in the execution of a project, I will keep the good standards of code applying TDD in all the steps of the project.